MRLintern/Diffusion-Equation-FVM/README.md

 Operating system used is Ubuntu 20.04.

 ## Make
-This project uses Make to generate the executable: https://www.gnu.org/software/make/.
+This project uses Make to generate the executable: [Get Make from the GNU Project](https://www.gnu.org/software/make/).
 You may need to install this:
 1. Updates: `sudo apt-get update`
 2. Install: `sudo apt-get install make`

 ## Compiler
-The compiler used for this software is gfortran: (https://gcc.gnu.org/fortran/).
+The compiler used for this software is gfortran: [Get the gcc compiler from GNU](https://gcc.gnu.org/fortran/).
 To install it:
 1. Updates: `sudo apt-get update`
 2. Install: `sudo apt-get install gfortran-9`